Fiscal Policies and Procedures

 Policy Overview

 The purpose of this document is to provide an overview of internal control policies followed by Georgia Cyber Academy.
 The policies cover accounting, financial reporting, information technology and human resource services.
+Internal controls are the methods and procedures used to provide reasonable assurance to items including:

-Safeguard assets
+- Safeguard assets

-Ensure validity of financial reports and records
+- Ensure validity of financial reports and records

-Promote adherence to policies, procedures, regulations and laws
+- Promote adherence to policies, procedures, regulations and laws

-Promote effectiveness and efficiency of operations
+- Promote effectiveness and efficiency of operations

-Ensure financial systems are secure and backed up as needed
+- Ensure financial systems are secure and backed up as needed

-Separation of duties
+- Separation of duties

 Audience

-This policy is intended for the School Board, School Management and GCA employees.
+This policy is intended for the School Board, School Management and GCA employees

 Policy Exceptions